mikel403/BreastUSTraining/docs/architecture.md

 ## Persistence Layer (Database + Media)

 - Structured entities (users, nodules/cases, annotations, expert references, statistics) are stored in MySQL.
-- Ultrasound images and ROIs are stored in server-side media storage and served through authenticated backend endpoints.
+- User-uploaded ultrasound images and cropped ROIs are stored in server-side media storage and are **not publicly accessible**; they are served exclusively through authenticated backend endpoints with permission checks (owner/staff access).
+- Images from the public reference dataset are served via a **public URL namespace** (e.g., `/public-media/...`) for fast access, while user-uploaded content remains private by default.

 ---